- Design differences

 Switch OLED Dock

-One of the things that surprised me was seeing that the Switch OLED model dock's inner cradle lets the Switch OLED model sit lower by a few centimeters.
-That might just be enough wiggle room to let it fit into a narrow media stand shelf a little more easily.
-The cradle is also reflective and glossy looking on the Switch OLED, while it is very drab and matte on previous docks.
+One of the things that surprised me was seeing that the Switch OLED dock's inner cradle lets the Switch OLED sit lower by a few centimeters.
+That might just be enough wiggle room to let it fit into a narrow media stand shelf a little more easily than a Switch V2.
+The Switch OLED cradle is also reflective and glossy looking, while previous docks look very drab and matte.

 Either side of the dock has the same openings, ports, and lights, although they are shaped a little differently from each other.